跳转到主要内容

 F

 Fins located in different places on a fish serve different purposes, such as moving forward, turning, and keeping an upright position.
 The tail fin, in its final lash may contribute as much as 40 per cent of the forward thrust.
 The median fins, that is, the dorsal, anal and ventral fins, control the rolling and yawing movements of the fish by increasing the vertical surface area presented to the water.
 The paired fins, pectoral and pelvic act as hydroplanes and control the pitch of the ash, causing it to swim downwards or upwards according to the angle to the water at which they are held by their muscles.
 The pectoral fins lie in front of the centre of gravity and, being readily mobile, are chiefly responsible for sending the ash up or down.
-The paired ins are also the means by which the fish slows down and stops.
+Paired fins, in addition to being used for stopping and stabilizing, are also essential for other functions.

 The swimming speed of fish is not so fast as one would expect from watching their rapid movements in aquaria or ponds.
 Tuna seems to be the fastest at 44 mph, trout are recorded as doing 23 mph, pike 20 mph for short bursts and roach about 10 mph, while the majority of small fish probably do not exceed 2 or 3 mph.
 Many people have attempted to make accurate measurements of the speed at which various fish swim, either by timing them over known distances in their natural environment or by determining their performance in man-made swimming channels.
 From these studies, we can broadly categorise fish into four groups: “sneakers”, such as eels that are only capable of slow speeds but possess some staying power; “stayers”, that can swim quite fast over long periods; “sprinters” that can generate fast bursts of speed (e.g. pike); and “crawlers” that are sluggish swimmers, although they can accelerate slightly (bream, for example).